carbonblack/cb-yara-connector/README.md

 `cp /etc/cb/integrations/cb-yara-connector/yaraconnector.conf.sample /etc/cb/integrations/cb-yara-connector/yaraconnector.conf`

-The daemon will attempt to load the postgres credentails from disk, if available - optionally, configure the postgres connection information for your CBR server , and the rest API location and credentails as well using the  `postgres_xxxx` keys in the configuration file.
+The daemon will attempt to load the postgres credentails from disk, if available - optionally, configure the postgres connection information for your CBR server using the `postgres_xxxx` keys in the config.
+The REST API location and credentials are specified in the `cb_server_url` and `cb_server_token` keys, respectively.

 ~~~ini
 ;